(Taken from Daniel chapter two)

 When we open the Book of Daniel we see Nebuchadnezzar King of Babylon, has beseiged Jerusalem and only four youths, Daniel and his three friends, are representing God’s accomplishments, from the time of the covenant given to Abram in the Book of Genesis.

 Genesis 15:18, In the same day the Lord made a covenant with Abram, saying, “Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates:”

-The Apostle Paul tells us that whatever is written is for our learning and understanding, Romans 15:4.
 It would be good to examine the pitfalls of the decline of the nation, that God was building up, for the purposes of fulfilling His promise to Abram, who later was called Abraham.

 Why the Captivity?

-Matthew 24:15, “When ye therefore see the abomination of desolation spoken by Daniel the prophet, stand in the holy place (whoso ever readth let him understand): 16 then let he who is in Judea flee to the mountains”.
+Matthew 24:15, “When ye therefore see the abomination of desolation spoken by Daniel the prophet, stand in the holy place (whosoever readth let him understand): 16 then let them which be in Judea flee to the mountains.”

 Marks gospel reads the same way.